-The two dimensional MTF solid in figure 1a is also often shown from the top as the flat black and white image of a 2D Fourier Transform.
+The two dimensional MTF solid in figure 1a is also often shown from the top as the flat black and white image resulting from a 2D Discrete Fourier Transform.

 It is useful to concentrate on the directional one dimensional MTF seen in figure 1b because the real world data that we’ll be getting comes from the slanted edge method, which produces a directional linear spatial frequency response like it, making theoretical and real data directly comparable.

 Model vs Real World MTF Curves – No AA